juanitapuentes/Graphs-Homework/README.md

 ## PART 3: Implementation (1 point)

 In this part of the homework your task is to implement some state of the art GCN's.
-You will also dive inside the code and implement some missing lines only be modifying the [graph_conv.py](https://github.com/juanitapuentes/Graphs-Homeworks/blob/main/src/graph_conv.py).
+You will also dive inside the code and implement some missing lines only by modifying the [graph_conv.py](https://github.com/juanitapuentes/Graphs-Homeworks/blob/main/src/graph_conv.py).
 Please just modify the parts of the code that explicitly ask to do so, otherwise the whole method would stop working.
 You have to read the files inside this [folder](https://github.com/juanitapuentes/Graphs-Homeworks/tree/main/src).
 You do not have to understand everything but you need to have a general idea of what is happening inside the code.
 In your report you need to answer the following questions:

 **Is this method evaluating the whole training set in every iteration?**